 The goals of sensorimotor psychotherapy focus on helping clients develop their own internal resources to process the trauma, transcend the prolonged flight-flight-or-freeze reaction of the autonomic nervous system, recognize and self-regulate emotions, and respond calmly and thoughtfully to their world.1,6

-- Reclaim a sense of control over their responses to the trauma and traumatic memories
+- Reclaim a sense of control over responses to the trauma and traumatic memories

-- Understand the impact that their experience(s) have had on both mind and body
+- Understand the impact that experiences have on both mind and body

-- Separate the past from the present so mind and body respond appropriately to what’s happening now rather than reacting from traumatic memories
+- Separate the past from the present so mind and body respond appropriately to current happenings rather than reacting from traumatic memories

 What Can Sensorimotor Therapy Help With?

 Sensorimotor therapy helps heal emotions, thoughts, and the physical body.
-Early childhood maltreatment, including unhealthy attachment and trauma at any age interfere in the proper development and functioning of the nervous system and emotional centers in the brain.
-Therefore, they often lead to affect dysregulation—difficulty regulating emotions or tolerating negative emotions.2,3
+Early childhood maltreatment, including unhealthy attachment and trauma at any age, interferes with the proper development and functioning of the brain’s nervous system and emotional centers.
+Therefore, they often lead to emotional dysregulation—difficulty regulating emotions or tolerating negative emotions.2,3

 Sensorimotor psychotherapy can help with a range of disorders, including:1,2,4,5,6,7